anguzz/powershell/intune/pwExpireNotify/readme.md

 - `checkExpire.ps1`: Connects to Microsoft Graph, checks password expiration based on the set policy interval, and calls notifications accordingly.
 - `popup.ps1`: Uses the `System.Windows.Forms.LinkLabel` module to call a popup informing the user to reset their password.
 - `popup2.ps1`: Seperate popup that gets called when the users account is locked or not enabled. `https://graph.microsoft.com/v1.0/me?$select=accountEnabled`
+- `generateKey.ps1` Generates an AES key used for encryption/decryption in different contexts.

 # Run commands